 Prisoners look upon the summer months in the Texas Department of Criminal Justice (TDCJ) with dread and trepidation.
 For one is acutely aware that one may not survive another summer.
 Many do not.
-It is not uncommon for the temperature to [...]
+The deadly heat in Texas prisons is killing [...]

 1. Start looking at results.
 When prisoners are released and are successful and do not come back, see what is the same amongst them.
 Do not just write it as a statistic and stare at it.
 Act on it.
 Utilize the [...]